RMerl/asuswrt-merlin/README-merlin.txt

   - CHANGED: Made all ARM models use the new filesystem drivers from Tuxera, resulting in general improved USB disk performance (and hopefully improved reliability as well) (AC56, AC68)
-  - CHANGED: Download Master packages are no longer included in the firmware on AC56/AC68 devices due to lack of space.
-This simply means that on first install, they will be downloaded from Asus's servers instead of copied from flash - it might slow down the initial install, however everything will work the same afterward.
-AC87 is fine due to its larger rootfs partition.
-(AC56, AC68)
   - CHANGED: The wifi notification icon will now report channel and channel width for the 5 GHz band, as the extension channel wasn't always accurately